Franz Kafka biography

-Writer.
-The son of a well-to-do Jewish family, Franz Kafka was born July 3, 1883 in Prague, the capital of Bohemia, a kingdom that was a part of the Austro-Hungarian Empire.
+Writer Franz Kafka was the son of a well-to-do Jewish family who was born on July 3, 1883, in Prague, the capital of Bohemia, a kingdom that was a part of the Austro-Hungarian Empire.

 Kafka's father had a profound impact on both Kafka's life and writing.
 He was a tyrant of sorts, with a wicked temper and little appreciation for his son's creative side.
 Much of Kafka's personal struggles, in romance and other relationships, came, he believed, in part from his complicated relationship with his father.
 In his literature, Kafka's characters were often coming up against an overbearing power of some kind, one that could easily break the will of men and destroy their sense of self-worth.

 Kafka seems to have derived much of his value directly from to his family, in particular his father.
 For much of his adult life, he lived within close proximity to his parents.

 German was his first language.
 In fact, despite his Czech background and Jewish roots, Kafka's identity favored German culture.

 Kafka was a smart child who did well in school even at the Altstädter Staatsgymnasium, an exacting high school for the academic elite.
 Still, even while Kafka earned the respect of his teachers, he chafed under their control and the school's control of his life.